lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Draft a Patio and find whatever the lower-case clue is
 - Check out _Swim Bird_ and deduce what word it should contribute to the _A New Clue_ puzzle
 - Find/check out the green book referenced in _A New Clue_ and extract info
+- Draft a Drafting Room and obtain the Clock Tower blueprint

 ### Unanswered Questions